python/typeshed/CONTRIBUTING.md

 ## Code formatting

-The code is formatted using `black` and `isort`.
+The code is formatted using `black` and `ruff`.
 Unused imports are also auto-removed using `pycln`.

 The repository is equipped with a [`pre-commit.ci`](https://pre-commit.ci/)